-- 3 written examination scores during the same trimester in the red zone, or - 5 written examination scores during the same trimester in the yellow or red zone, or - received \geq 4 Professional Behavior assessment scores indicating "below expectations" on an end of trimester PDAT evaluation.
+- 3 written examination scores during the same trimester in the red zone, or - 5 written examination scores during the same trimester in the yellow or red zone, or - received ≥ 4 Professional Behavior assessment scores indicating "below expectations" on an end of trimester PDAT evaluation.

-Once initiated, the academic SASP L2 may be discontinued if the student achieves > 80% on the three (3) consecutive written examinations, based on the discretion of the faculty advisor. whether to discontinue the SASP L2 or carry it over into the next trimester.
-The APC will consider the faculty advisor's recommendation, the student's performance throughout the trimester, and assess SASP L2 compliance.
+Once initiated, the academic SASP L2 may be discontinued if the student achieves > 80% on three (3) consecutive written examinations, based on the discretion of the faculty advisor.
+The faculty advisor will recommend to the APC to discontinue the SASP L2 or carry it over into the next trimester.
+The APC will consider the faculty advisor's recommendation, the student's performance throughout the trimester, and assess their SASP L2 compliance.
 Based on their overall performance/compliance, the APC will then determine if the student is able to discontinue the SASP L2 or continue the SASP L2 through the next trimester.